 When will bursaries be paid?

-Retrospectively following production of valid receipts, a completed Film Hub - Bursary claim form and reporting documents.
+Retrospectively following production of valid receipts, a completed Film Hub - Bursary claim form and reporting documents (outlined below).
 Bursaries must be claimed within 1 month of attending the event.

 If your application is successful, you will be required to report back to the Hub on your experience and the impact it has had on you, your organisation and the wider Hub via an online evaluation survey.
-Any member in receipt of a bursary to attend a film festival will be asked to write a blog that can be shared with Hub Members as a condition of the award.
+Any member in receipt of a bursary will be asked to write a blog that can be shared with Hub Members as a condition of the award.